Sept 2017: Board proposed amendment to the Bylaws: Add section Section III.8.2, to wit:

 Section IV.5 Action Without a Meeting

-Any action taken at a meeting of the Board of Directors may be taken without a meeting if consent in writing setting forth the action taken is signed by all of the Directors.
-Such consent shall have the same effect as a unanimous vote and shall be inserted in the Minutes book as if it were the Minutes of a Board meeting.
+Any action taken at a meeting of the Board of Directors may be taken without a meeting if consent in writing setting forth the action taken is signed by two-thirds of the Directors.
+Such consent shall have the same effect as a passing vote and shall be inserted in the Minutes book as if it were the Minutes of a Board meeting.

 Section IV.6 Presumption of Assent